jeremycherfas/user/pages/03.blog/monthly-report-2024-08/item.md

 ### Activities

 Very sedentary on account of the heat.
+Still a few good long bicycle rides on the roadster.

 #### August:
 * Walking with sticks: 0